* As an Amazon Associate I earn from qualifying purchases.

 Environmental Protection Agency (EPA)

-The EPA regulates chemicals to protect human health and the environment.
-It monitors air, water, and soil quality to prevent pollution.
-The EPA reviews and approves chemicals used in agriculture, industry, and cleaning products.
-It also sets limits on emissions from factories and vehicles to reduce harmful pollution.
+The EPA’s mission is to protect human health and the environment.
+This agency monitors the quality of air, water, and soil to prevent pollution and harm caused by chemicals.
+The EPA evaluates and approves the chemicals used in products like pesticides, industrial cleaners, and fertilizers.
+By setting limits on harmful emissions from factories and vehicles, the EPA helps reduce pollution that could impact public health.

 Food and Drug Administration (FDA)